go-jet/jet/README.md

 Generating enum model files...
 Done
 ```
-As jetgen command output suggest, jetgen will:
+As jet command output suggest, jet will:
 - connect to postgres database and retrieve information about the tables and enums of `dvds` schema
 - delete everything in destination folder `./gen`,
 - and finally generate sql builder and model Go files for each schema tables and enums into destination folder `./gen`.